imaginationagents/mlk-page/src/perspectives/bond.md

-# Remember the man and the hero, not just half the dream

-By Julian Bond
-Civil-rights activist and teacher

 IN THE 25 YEARS SINCE HIS DEATH, Martin Luther King Jr. has become an American hero, joining a long list of others from the American past.

 King's public career lasted from the Montgomery, Ala., Bus Boycott in 1955 to his murder in Memphis, Tenn., in 1968.
 Today, this self-effacing, quiet man is memorialized by monuments, street names and a national holiday.